 Now if you look at the videos, we can see that these reconstructions are based on an actual bust (except the last video).
 This sculpture in question here is thought to be of Cleopatra VII and is currently displayed at the Altes Museum in Berlin.
 And please note that the following recreations are just ‘educated’ hypotheses at the end of the day (like most historical reconstructions), with no definite evidence that establishes their complete accuracy when it comes to actual historicity.

-Now while the animation will undoubtedly confuse many a reader and history enthusiast, actual written records of Cleopatra vary in their tone from profusion of appreciation (like Cassius Dio’s account) to practical assessments (like Plutarch’s account).
-Pertaining to the latter, Plutarch wrote a century before Dio, and thus should be considered more credible with his documentation being closer to the actual lifetime of Cleopatra.
+Now while the animation will undoubtedly confuse many a reader and history enthusiast, actual written records of Cleopatra vary in their tone from a profusion of appreciation (like Cassius Dio’s account) to practical assessments (like Plutarch’s account).
+Pertaining to the latter, Plutarch wrote a century before Dio and thus should be considered more credible with his documentation being closer to the actual lifetime of Cleopatra.
 This is what the ancient biographer had to say about the female pharaoh –

 Her beauty was in itself not altogether incomparable, nor such as to strike those who saw her.

-And even beyond ancient accounts, there are extant evidences of Cleopatra portraiture to consider.
+And even beyond ancient accounts, there are extant pieces of evidence of Cleopatra portraiture to consider.
 To that end, around ten ancient coinage specimens showcase the female pharaoh in a rather modest light.
-Oscillating between what can be considered ‘average’ looking to representing downright masculine features with hooked nose, Cleopatra’s renowned comeliness seems to be oddly missing from these portraits.
+Oscillating between what can be considered ‘average’ looking to representing downright masculine features with the hooked nose, Cleopatra’s renowned comeliness seems to be oddly missing from these portraits.
 Now since we are talking about history, some of the masculine-looking depictions were possibly part of political machinations that intentionally equated Cleopatra’s power to her male Ptolemaic ancestors, thus legitimizing her rule.
 In any case, this brings us to the second animation presenting the facial reconstruction of the female pharaoh –